cronotrunks/ens-compliance/README-en.md

 - 🚫 **Configurable blacklists for Google Chrome and Mozilla Firefox browsers** A couple of example files with prohibited URLs have been generated for the aforementioned browsers.

+- 💾 **Adds a script that allows the cleaning of cookies from the user's browsers** A bash script is added that allows the cleaning of cookies from the browsers used by the user (supports Firefox, Chrome, Chromium and Brave).

 ## 🛠️ Debian Package Generation

 ### 🔧 Requirements to generate the Debian package